-- New packages: the standard library lzma module #2939 - Enhancement Pyodide now shows more helpful error messages when importing unvendored or removed stdlib modules fails. #2973 - Enhancement pyodide build now checks that the correct version of the Emscripten compiler is used. #2975, #2990 - Fix Pyodide works in Safari v14 again.
+- New packages: the standard library lzma module #2939 - Enhancement Pyodide now shows more helpful error messages when importing unvendored or removed stdlib modules fails. #2973 - BREAKING CHANGE The default value of fullStdLib in loadPyodide has been changed to false.
+This means Pyodide now will not load some stdlib modules like distutils, ssl, and sqlite3 by default.
+See Pyodide Python compatibility for detail.
+If fullStdLib is set to true, it will load all unvendored stdlib modules.
+However, setting fullStdLib to true will increase the initial Pyodide load time.
+So it is preferable to explicitly load the required module. #2998 - Enhancement pyodide build now checks that the correct version of the Emscripten compiler is used. #2975, #2990 - Fix Pyodide works in Safari v14 again.
 It was broken in v0.21.0 #2994